 Jew or Greek, male or female, slave or free, Samaritan or Martha or Mary, we are all one in Christ.
-If only the churches, if only the people could understand that it is not a question of "either-or", it is a question of 'both', a balancing act between our love of God and our love of neighbour that frames and defines the faith to which we are called by God, and to the life eternal given to us through Christ our Lord.
+It is not a question of "either-or", it is a question of 'both-and', a balancing act between our love of God and our love of neighbour that frames and defines the faith to which we are called by God, and to the life eternal given to us through Christ our Lord.
 May God grant us the wisdom to see, and the strength to live out our faith with balance and love, to His glory and for the sake of His Son, our Lord Jesus Christ.